-Note: This data sheet summarizes the features of this group of PIC24FJ devices.
+Note: This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
+Refer to Section 14.
+"Timers" (DS39704) in the "PIC24F Family Reference Manual" for more information.

 The Timer2/3 and Timer4/5 modules are 32-bit timers, which can also be configured as four independent 16-bit timers with selectable operating modes.